 Wearing an outfit several times before throwing it away does not qualify as sustainable living.
 Nor does supporting companies that exploit workers, pour toxic chemicals and dyes in fabrics, and utilize non natural materials.

 Purchase thrifted items and clothing made of organic or recycled cotton, nylon, and polyester.
-Hemp is a great choice, too.
+Organic linen and hemp are great choices, too.

-Buy from companies with Bluesign or OEKO-TEX 100 certifications as well as ones that use renewable energy in their factories.
-Here are some cheap and sustainable clothing brands to help you achieve a more eco conscious lifestyle and also save money.
+Buy from companies with Bluesign, OEKO-TEX 100, and USDA Organic certifications as well as ones that use renewable energy in their factories.
+Here are some cheap and sustainable clothing brands to help you achieve a more eco-conscious lifestyle and also save money.

 And if you’re curious, read more on slow fashion tips that are easy to follow.

 95. Use the fitting rooms.

 Taking the time to try something on before buying it can minimize the need to bring it back for a return.